 Alexander, Carol.
 (2001) Market Models: A Guide to Financial Data Analysis.
 New York, NY: John Wiley & Sons. pp. 200-220.

 Periodicals remove the publisher city and name and add the title of the article and the volume or issue number of the periodical.
 Notice article titles are put in quotation marks and only the publication title is italicized or underlined.

 Author Last Name, Author First Name.
 (Publication Date—could be more than a year) “Article Title.”Publication Title, Vol. #.
 (Issue #), Page numbers.

 Salman, William A. (July-August 1997) “How to Write a Great Business Plan.”
 Harvard Business Review 74. pp. 98-108.

 If you still unsure how to create a bibliography and use citations, there is no need to worry.
 Professional writers and editors are here to help you with this meticulous task of bibliography writing.
 Our experts have a solid academic background in various fields so they may prompt you what sources are the best for your research subject.
 Also, they have an access to a vast database of academic materials so they can find the most sector-specific articles for your topic.

-If you have any doubt in the correctness of your paper’s arrangement, feel free to ask our editors to check it.
+If you have any doubt in the correctness of your paper’s arrangement, feel free to ask our book editors to check it.
 Also if you use planners - this article will be useful.
 They have a profound knowledge of the rules of the most popular referencing styles so they will be able to polish your paper and bibliography to perfection in terms of grammar, arrangement, and structure.